collocations.org

 Collocations for turnover - noun

-1. amount of business a company does
+1. (esp.
+BrE) amount of business a company does

 The combined turnover of both businesses has doubled in the last two years.

-VERB + TURNOVER
+VERB + turnover

-have | record
+record

-The company recorded a turnover of £50 million last year.
+The company recorded a turnover of €70 million last year.

-boost, increase | reduce
+boost, increase

-TURNOVER + VERB
+turnover + VERB

-be up | be down
+be up

-Turnover was down compared with last year''s figures.
+Turnover was down compared with last year's figures.

 double, grow, increase, rise

-The firm''s UK turnover increased (by) 30% to £10 million.
+The company's turnover increased 30% to $10 million.

 Turnover fell from £12 million to £11 million.